PSI-edu/spectroscopy-tetracorder/README.md

 Tetracorder 5.27 includes additional spectra for mapping materials in the 3 to 4-micron range.
 Specifically weak carbonate signatures are now included.

+The color map products for the 2-micron spectral features have also been improved with better color to distinguish minerals better.
+A map of muscovite composition has been added.